 English 9 includes an exploration of a range of texts, including those of First Peoples, and how they express values, beliefs and point of view.
-Students will develop an awareness of purpose, structure and and differing perspectives in authors' choices within texts. differing perspectives in authors' choices within texts.
+Students will develop an awareness of purpose, structure and differing perspectives in authors' choices within texts.